1. Overview

 If you are planning to develop and grow your business, this could be a very effective tool to help you plan your way forward.

-Mentors can work with you on a one-to-one basis.
-Or, you can work as part of a group, where eight or ten companies meet to discuss common issues and share knowledge and resources under the guidance of a shared mentor.
+Sometimes mentoring works on a one-to-one basis or as part of a group, where eight or ten companies meet to discuss common issues and share knowledge and resources under the guidance of a shared mentor.
 Either way, you can benefit from the insight, support and experience of a successful business person.

 4. Becoming a business mentor